All About Double Boilers

 - To avoid overheating: A double boiler can be used to avoid overheating ingredients, such as sauces or dips, which can cause them to break or separate.

 - To cook evenly: A double boiler can help to cook ingredients evenly, as the indirect heat of the boiling water helps to distribute the heat evenly around the pot or bowl.

 - To keep food warm: A double boiler can be used to keep food warm without drying it out or overcooking it.
 This can be useful for dishes that are served at a buffet or for keeping sauces or dips warm while serving.

 Now comes the question: do you really need to purchase a specialized pan set?

 The answer is no. A double boiler can easily be rigged at home.
 All you need is a deep and wide pan and a large glass or metal bowl whose bottom will fit down in the pan.

 If the pan is too small or the bowl is too big, the heat will be concentrated right at the very bottom of the bowl.
-You want as much of the bowl to be inside the pan as possible to promote even heat distribution. (see photo)
+You want as much of the bowl inside the pan as possible to promote even heat distribution. (see photo)